Everyone does menu planning a little differently, and there are lots of ways that work.

 I menu plan weekly because I have to go the grocery store that often to replace staples like milk and eggs and also to stock up on fresh fruits and vegetables.
 We are part of a CSA from June to October, so during those months, I plan the day after we get our box, and I plan around the vegetables we receive.
 During our non-CSA months, I plan on Thursday so that I can go grocery shopping on Friday.
 It’s just what I have found works best for us for now.
 This ebbs and flows as life changes.

 Regardless of when I menu plan, it always starts the same way.
 I open up Pepperplate, then I pull up our calendar.
-What’s going on in our lives each day affects what we will make and eat that evening so much that I can’t imagine not taking our schedule into consideration.
-This used to be a bigger deal before our daughter was born and we had commitments three or four nights a week.
-It’s not as big of a deal now, but it still greatly affects things.
+What’s going on in our lives each day affects what we will make and eat that evening and for this to work, I must take our schedule into consideration.
 This week we have a volunteer training dinner on Monday, so I know that there’s no need to plan anything for supper that night and I have appointments on Thursday afternoon, which means that I won’t want to make anything that’s prep intensive if we want to eat while the sun – and my daughter – are still up.
-I don’t know if this is how most people menu plan, but I would guess that if this part of the equation wasn’t taken into consideration, that could be the reason a lot of people try menu planning and it doesn’t work for them.

 As a reminder, I will be collecting any questions you have about menu planning on my Facebook page or in the comments section of these blog posts and answering as many of them as I can at the end of the month.
 Whatever you’re wondering regarding meal planning, shopping and prep, let me know.